![]() |

 that "Macedonia has been Greek for 4000 years" (sometimes

 they say 3000 years, 2500, etc. It varies.).
-Ironically, despite the
+It is a ironic

-fact that the ancient Macedonians committed a real genocide against
+the ancient Macedonians committed a real genocide against

-the ancient Greeks, the ancestors of today's Greeks,
+the ancient Greeks, the ancestors of today's Greeks.

-despite the fact the
+All despite the fact the

 Macedonians